sbrighiu/NavigationAndStyle/README.md

 }
 ```

-To dock your views to the manually created navigation bar, use
+To dock your views to the manually created navigation bar, , use this method after you use set(..):
 ```
 func dockViewToNavigationBar(_ view: UIView, constant: CGFloat)
 ```